openaps/docs/docs/docs/Gear Up/pump.md

 ## Tips for finding a compatible pump

-If you need to acquire a compatible pump, check CraigsList or other sites like Medwow or talk to friends in your local community to see if there are any old pumps lying around in their closets gathering dust.
-[MedWow](http://www.medwow.com) is an eBay-like source for used pumps.
+If you need to acquire a compatible pump, check CraigsList, ask around local or pay-it-forward Facebook groups, or talk to friends in your local community to see if there are any old pumps lying around in their closets gathering dust.
 [SearchTempest](http://www.searchtempest.com) is a great tool for searching Craigslist nationally all at once.
 In addition to searching for listings, consider posting an offer to Craigslist or ask around local community groups.

 If you're buying a pump online, we recommend you ask the seller to confirm the firmware version of the pump.
 (You may also want to consider asking for a video of the pump with working functionality before purchasing.)